kikiQZ/ProgrammingAssignment2/README.md

+### My comments
-##I followed the instruction of Assignment 2 and overwrote the original R file in thr fork.
+I followed the instruction of Assignment 2 and overwrote the original R file in thr fork.
 It includes two parts: makeCacheMatrix.R and cacheSolve.R.
 The first one creates a matrix which can cache its inverse and the second one tests and computes the inverse result from the cache.

 ### Introduction